-As a part of the normal aging process, these disks deteriorate, resulting in so-called disk disease.
-Normally, each disk consists of an outer fibrous ring and an inner gelatinous center (a good analogy would be a jelly donut).
-With age this “doughnut” changes in consistency; the outer fibrous ring becomes fragmented and the inner “jelly” center hardens to a consistency of hard cheese.
+As a part of the normal aging process, these disks deteriorate, resulting in disk disease.
+Normally, each disk consists of an outer fibrous ring and an inner gelatinous center.
+(A good analogy would be a jelly doughnut).
+With age, this “doughnut” changes in consistency; the outer fibrous ring becomes fragmented and the inner “jelly” center hardens to a consistency of hard cheese.
 The fragmented outer fibrous ring may no longer be able to hold this hard center in place, and movement of the vertebrae on either side may suddenly squeeze the disk out of its normal position.
 Unfortunately, this material usually moves upward and comes to rest against the spinal cord, bruising it in the process.

-This type of disk disease may occur in dogs and cats of any age or breed but most commonly in the “short-legged” breeds, such as the Dachshund, French Bulldog, Welsh Corgi and Pekingese.
+This type of disk disease may occur in dogs and cats of any age or breed but most commonly occurs in the “short-legged” breeds, such as the dachshund, French bulldog, Welsh corgi and Pekingese.

-The parts of the spine most commonly affected by “slipped” disks are the neck and middle to lower back, as the disk “slips” out of place and pushes against the spinal cord.
-Some common symptoms of disk disease include the following:
+The parts of the spine most commonly affected by “slipped” disks are the neck and middle to lower back.
+Some common symptoms of disk disease include:

 These symptoms indicate that the dog or cat has a problem affecting the spinal cord but not the exact location or cause of the problem.
 Disk disease, a tumor of the spine, or an infection of the spine may all produce similar symptoms.
 Tests are needed to determine the exact location and cause of the problem and to decide on the appropriate therapy.
 To accomplish this, the patient must be anesthetized for X-rays and collection of fluid from around the spinal cord.